Drawnet253/MyLibrary777/README.md

 # API endpoints:
 ## restapi/all_books/
+Generic view.
+JSON data.
 List of all books.
 Can add new book.
-Generic view.
-JSON data
 ## restapi/filtered_books/
+Generic view.
+JSON data.
 List of all book that can be filtered by GET parameters:

 * title - title of the book
 * author - author name of the book